 Metropolitan Community Church of the Palm Beaches, Palm Beach Gardens - (561) 775-5900

-Find additional pantries run by churches, charities, and organizations.
+Find additional pantries or soup kitchens run by churches, charities, and organizations.
 A number of other programs are available that offer food and groceries to families, children and individuals.
-More Palm Beach food pantries.
+More on Palm Beach County free emergency food pantries.

-If you are experiencing an emergency or crisis situation, the Catholic Charities of the Diocese of Palm Beach, Inc. has an emergency assistance program that may be able to help.
-There is limited funding, but money may be available to pay for a medication, past due rent or mortgage, or the occasional electric bill.
+If you are experiencing an emergency or crisis situation, the Catholic Charities of the Diocese of Palm Beach, Inc. has an emergency assistance program that will be able to help.
+There is limited funding, but money will be available to pay for a medication, past due rent or mortgage, or the occasional electric bill.
 They help immigrants, single mothers (or those facing violence) and the poor among others.
 Dial (561) 775-9560 or (561) 996-0485.
 Continue with Catholic Charities in Palm Beach.

 Seniors can contact Boca Raton Volen Emergency Fund for Seniors.
 Call (561) 395-8920.
 Applicants need to have a need for emergency assistance, and clients can get rent help, food vouchers, prescription and medical bill assistance, and funds for paying utility bills.

 Families First Of Palm Beach County - As funding permits, they run a program that uses FEMA funding, and it provides qualified people with rent and mortgage assistance.
 There will also be free emergency hotel vouchers or basic needs, like furniture, in a crisis.
 Seek utility and cooling bills assistance and free food vouchers.
 They are committed to building stronger families.
-Call (561) 721-2802
+Call (561) 721-2887 or (561) 721-2802

 Assistance for the homeless and renters that are behind on their rent, water, or utility bills can be addressed by a homeless prevention program.
 Agencies such as the Senator Philip D. Lewis Center help the homeless and families on the verge of evictions/foreclosures.
 Referrals may be given to the following.